jackdewinter/pymarkdown/readme.md

 - stop gap solution for handling Tabs until tab work can be done

 - why does hard break not have \n? (fix before release)
-  - hard break followed by 3 spaces, then emphasis
-  - variations of 52e with extra spaces after, etc.
-    - variation with start of 52e, then hard break, then something like start of 52e again i.e. make /x02 splitter come into affect
 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi
   - leading_text_index